Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: The optimal regularization functional

-(hereafter the line over an expression denotes the QMC expectation).
+(hereafter a line over an expression denotes the QMC expectation values).

-Varying the functional $\mathcal{F}[x;\hat R]$ with respect to $x$, one obtains a condition for the vector $x$, which gives the minimum of the functional for given $y$ and $\hat R$:
+Varying the functional $\mathcal{F}[\bfx;R]$ with respect to $\bfx$ one obtains a condition for the vector $\bfx$, which gives a minimum of the functional for a given $\bfy$ and $R$:

-Assume that the vector $\bar{x}$ is an exact solution of the set of equations (\ref{first_eq}) with an exactly known right-hand part: $\hat M\bar x = \bar y$.
-We average the mean square deviation of $x$ from $\bar x$ over all possible values of the random vector $\delta y$ to obtain the following:
+Let us assume that the vector $\bar{\bfx}$ is an exact solution of system (\ref{first_eq}) with a precisely known right-hand part: $M\bar \bfx = \bar \bfy$.
+We average the mean square deviation of $\bfx$ from $\bar \bfx$ over all possible values of the random vector $\delta \bfy$ to obtain the following:

-It should be obvious, that a proper choice of regularizing matrix $R$ is required to provide a satisfactory small value of $\overline{||x - \bar x||^2}$.
-On the other hand, a desired type of the behavior of a solution $\bar x$ cannot be determined or even estimated from the results of QMC simulation alone.
+It should be obvious that a proper choice of the regularizing matrix $R$ is required to provide a satisfactorily small value of $\overline{||\bfx - \bar \bfx||^2}$.
+On the other hand, a desired type of the solution $\bar \bfx$ cannot be determined or even reliably estimated from the results of a QMC simulation alone.
 Construction of a regularizing algorithm presumes utilization of certain \textit{a priori} information about the properties of the solution.

-Very generally, the use of {\it a priori} information means making an assumption that the result $\bar{x}$ is not arbitrary, but falls into certain classes of possible solutions.
-For example, one can suppose that the resulting function is smooth, not too large, etc. We denote by $\langle \ldots \rangle$ the average over possible class of the solutions.
-It is reasonable to require that the regularizing functional $R$ delivers the minimum of the deviation $\overline{||x - \bar x||^2}$ in the average over the set of possible solutions,
+Generally, use of \textit{a priori} information implies the assumption that the resulting $\bar{\bfx}$ is not arbitrary, but falls into a certain class of possible solutions.
+For example, one can suppose that the resulting function is smooth, has a particular order of magnitude, \textit{etc}.
+In other words there is an \textit{a priori} distribution of $\bar{\bfx}$ ``localized'' around this class.
+We introduce an average over such a distribution and denote the averaging with $\langle \ldots \rangle$.
+It is reasonable to require that the regularizing functional $R$ delivers a minimum to the deviation $\overline{||\bfx - \bar \bfx||^2}$ averaged over the chosen distribution of possible solutions,

-The main idea of the proposed method is to solve this minimum problem with respect to $R$ and then to obtain $x$ from (\ref{X_def}).
-A specific choice of the possible class of solutions is discussed in Section IV.
-However already at this point it is worth noting that we actually do not need a complete information about the possible solutions, but only the first and the second momenta of $x$, since only these quantities appear in (\ref{mean_deviation}) (recall expressions (\ref{A_def}, \ref{B_def}) for $A$ and $B$).
+The main idea of the proposed method is to solve this variational problem with respect to $R$ and then to obtain $\bfx$ from (\ref{X_def}).
+One specific choice of the class of possible solutions is discussed in Section IV.
+However, already at this point it is worth noting that all we actually need to know about the possible solutions is the first and the second moments of the \textit{a priori} distribution of $\bfx$, since only these quantities appear in (\ref{mean_deviation}) (recall expressions (\ref{A_def}), (\ref{B_def}) for $A$ and $B$).